IrinaKrdmva/project-website/README.md

 # project-website
- Project for a course about Git and GitHub
+ Project for a course about Git and GitHub.
+ I have practiced Branches and merges.